oolong32/p5js-vim-workflow/README.md

 ### Configuration

-You can add an alias to your .zshrc (or .bashrc or .bash_profile)
+You can add an alias to your .zshrc (or .bashrc or .bash_profile).

 ```
 # alias for browser-sync (with p5.js)